raspberrypilearning/flip-treat-webcards/en/step_2.md

 --- task ---

 Create a `<div>` that contains an image.
-The first image is `LapisSarawak02.png`, a sweet treat from Malaysia:
+The first image is `LapisSarawak02.png`, a sweet treat from Malaysia.

 ![A cartoon style graphic of Lapis Sarawak, a colourful, geometric cake.](images/LapisSarawak02.png)